tupski/WartaWA-Bot/README.md

-# WhatsApp Bot Web Application
+# WartaWA

 ## 📚 Description
-This project is a WhatsApp bot web application that integrates a Node.js/Express backend with a React.js frontend.
+WartaWA is a powerful WhatsApp messaging platform that integrates a Node.js/Express backend with a React.js frontend.
 The application allows users to send and receive WhatsApp messages through the WhatsApp Web service, providing an easy-to-use interface for managing WhatsApp communications.
+"Warta" means "news" or "message" in Indonesian, making WartaWA the perfect name for your WhatsApp messaging solution.

 ---